 It recommended that we add turmeric in our cooking rather than taking it on its own (in powdered form) because its effectiveness is activated by heat.
 We can also add a sprinkle of crushed black pepper to boost our body’s absorption of curcumin.

 Next, go liberal with the chilies.
 Capsaicin, the compound that gives chilies that ‘kick’, sets off pain receptors in the mouth.
 This in turn, sends a message to our brain to release the ‘feel-good’ endorphins.
 This mood-lifting effect is actually similar to the endorphin rush that we get after a good workout in the gym.

 Remember that for us to look good, we must feel good.
 It is so important to take care of our physical and mental wellbeing – because we are what we eat.

-Don’t miss our Part-3 of how we Look Good by ‘eating’ happy foods, featuring great happy snacks!
+Continue on to Part-3 of how we Look Good by ‘eating’ happy foods, featuring great happy snacks!

 #modnchic #lookgood #worry #happy #eat #food #reduce #serotonin #happyhormone #Tryptophan #salad #aminoacid #vitamin

 By Kit Sani Barrett, principal consultant & trainer at ImageXchange.
 She contributes various articles relating to beauty, style, business, home & lifestyle.